Campeonato Paulista Série A3

-Campeonato Paulista Série A3 (also referred to as Paulistão A3 for short) is the third level of the São Paulo state professional football championship, one of the Brazilian state championships.
+Campeonato Paulista Série A3 is the third tier of the professional state football league in the Brazilian state of São Paulo.
+It is run by the São Paulo State Football Federation (FPF).
 The tournament has been known as Série A3 since the 1993–94 season.

 Structure

 The current format of the Paulistão A3 was introduced in 2018, after the number of teams was decreased from 20 to 16.
 Two teams are promoted to Série A2, and the bottom two teams are relegated to Campeonato Paulista Segunda Divisão.

 First stage

 Each of the 16 competitors play each other once in the first stage of the competition, for a total of 15 matches between mid-January and early-April.
 A win earns three points and a draw earns one point.
 Teams are ranked by total points, then by total wins and finally by goal difference, number of scored goals, lower number of yellow and red cards taken.
 If teams are still level, a random draw is made to determine the final order in the standings.
 The 15th and 16th-placed teams are relegated to the state league fourth division.